bjpop/annokey/README.txt

                         into this directory
   --pubmedcache DIR     Save a cache of the downloaded results from NCBI
-                        pubmed into this directory --terms FILE          The tab separated file containing the search-terms to be searched.
+                        pubmed into this directory --terms FILE          The tab separated file containing the search terms to be searched.
   --genes FILE          The tab separated file containing the gene information
                         including name of the gene, one gene name per line.